2021 Meath Senior Football Championship

 The 2021 Meath Senior Football Championship was the 129th edition of the Meath GAA's premier club Gaelic football tournament for senior clubs in County Meath, Ireland with 16 teams competing.
-The winner will represent Meath in the Leinster Senior Club Football Championship.
-The championship starts with a group stage and then progresses to a knock out stage.
+The winner went on to represent Meath in the Leinster Senior Club Football Championship.
+The championship started with a group stage and then progressed to a knock out stage.

 Ratoath were the defending champions after they defeated Gaeil Colmcille in the 2020 final to claim their second S.F.C. crown and their second S.F.C. championship in a row.

 In 2020, Ballinabrackey won the I.F.C. for the first time in their history to reach the top flight.

 The draw for the group stages of the championship were made on 20 June 2021 with the games commencing on 13 August 2021.

 On 7 November 2021, Wolfe Tones won the Keegan Cup by beating St. Peter's Dunboyne 1-9 to 0-9 in the final.
 This was Wolfe Tones' second Keegan Cup success in their history and their first since 2006.
 Wolfe Tones captain and defender, Shane Glynn, was awarded the Man of the Match.

 Dunshaughlin were relegated to the Meath Intermediate Football Championship after losing to Navan O'Mahony's in the relegation playoff final.
-They will compete at Intermediate level for the first time since winning the 1997 Meath Intermediate Football Championship.
+They went on compete at Intermediate level for the first time since winning the 1997 Meath Intermediate Football Championship.

-Championship Structure
+Championship structure

-The 2021 Meath S.F.C. consists of 16 teams drawn into four groups each containing four teams.
-The top two teams progress to the quarter-finals, while the bottom two in each group contest the Relegation Quarter-Finals.
-The losers of each Relegation Quarter-Final then contest the Relegation Semi-Finals, the losers of which will play-off for the right to retain their senior status into 2022.
+The 2021 Meath S.F.C. consisted of 16 teams drawn into four groups each containing four teams.
+The top two teams progressed to the quarter-finals, while the bottom two in each group contested the Relegation Quarter-Finals.
+The losers of each Relegation Quarter-Final then contested the Relegation Semi-Finals, the losers of which entered a play-off for the right to retain their senior status into 2022.

-Team Changes
+Team changes

-The following teams have changed division since the 2020 championship season.
+The following teams changed division since the 2020 championship season.